jrizo0/pulumaz/README.md

 azure tools are not that great documentated for monorepos.
 It's using:

-- Azure functions -> hono api
+- Azure functions ➡️ Hono api ✅
+- Azure Static Web Apps ➡️ Next.js app ✅

 # Getting started